 - Let us deal with the various stages in the formation of a star:

 - In the beginning, the gases in the galaxies were mainly hydrogen with some helium.
 However, they were at a very low temperature of about, -173°C.

 Since the gases were very cold, they formed very dense clouds in the galaxies.
 In addition, the gas cloud was very large, so the gravitational pull between the various gas molecules was quite large.

-- Due to large gravitational force, the gas cloud started contracting as a whole.
-Ultimately, the gas were compressed so much that they formed a highly condensed object called a protostar.
+- Due to a large gravitational force, the gas cloud started contracting as a whole.
+Ultimately, the gas was compressed so much that they formed a highly condensed object called a protostar.

-- A protostar looks a like a huge, dark, ball of gas.
-The formation of protostar is only a stage in the formation of complete star.
+- A protostar looks like a huge, dark, ball of gas.
+The formation of the protostar is only a stage in the formation of a complete star.
 A protostar does not emit light.

 The next stage consists in the transformation of this highly condensed object called protostar into a star which emits light.

 - The protostar is a highly dense gaseous mass, which continues to contract further due to tremendous gravitational force.

 - As the protostar begins to contract further, the hydrogen atoms present in gas cloud collide with one another more frequently.